Power System Model

 The equivalent unified $\pi$-model for a branch $(i,j) \in \mathcal{E}$ incident to the buses $\{i,j\} \in \mathcal{N}$ is shown in Figure 1.

-Figure 1: The equivalent branch model, where the transformer is located at from-bus end of the branch.
+Figure 1: The equivalent branch model, where the transformer is located at the from-bus end of the branch.

 Info